Ulrich Schlüer: Biography

 From 2007 to 2009, Schlüer spearheaded a federal initiative for the ban of minarets.
 He stated that "Islam is not only a religion.
 It’s an ideology aiming to create a different legal system.
 That’s sharia," and that "a minaret is different.
 It’s got nothing to do with religion.
 It’s a symbol of political power."

 He once sought to establish a Swiss branch of the German anti-Islam activist Udo Ulfkotte's Pax Europa organisation, and in 2007 he was scheduled to hold a speech at a "Stop the Islamisation of Europe" rally in Cologne.
-He has been considered a part of the counter-jihad movement.